seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 <p>In this tutorial, you will learn how to:</p>

 <ul>
-    <li>Format a supervised learning (classification) dataset so that we can use it in the Seldonian Toolkit </li>
+    <li>Format a supervised learning (classification) dataset so that it can be used in the Seldonian Toolkit </li>
     <li>Build a Seldonian machine learning model that implements common fairness constraints </li>
-    <li>Run a Seldonian experiment, assessing the performance and safety of the Seldonian ML model </li>
+    <li>Run a Seldonian experiment, assessing the performance and safety of the Seldonian ML model relative to baseline models and other Fairness-aware ML models. </li>
 </ul>

 <h3 id="dataset_prep"> Dataset preparation </h3>

 <p>
-    We created a Jupyter notebook containing the steps described below in this section here: <a href="https://github.com/seldonian-toolkit/Engine/blob/main/examples/german_credit/loan_dataset_preprocessing.ipynb">https://github.com/seldonian-toolkit/Engine/blob/main/examples/german_credit/loan_dataset_preprocessing.ipynb</a>.
-If you would like to skip this section, you can find the correctly re-formatted dataset and metadata file that are the end product of this notebook here: <a href="https://github.com/seldonian-toolkit/Engine/tree/main/static/datasets/supervised/german_credit">https://github.com/seldonian-toolkit/Engine/tree/main/static/datasets/supervised/german_credit</a>.
+    We created a <a href="https://github.com/seldonian-toolkit/Engine/blob/main/examples/german_credit/loan_dataset_preprocessing.ipynb">Jupyter notebook</a> implementing the steps described in this section.
+If you would like to skip this section, you can find the correctly re-formatted dataset and metadata file that are the end product of the notebook here: <a href="https://github.com/seldonian-toolkit/Engine/tree/main/static/datasets/supervised/german_credit">https://github.com/seldonian-toolkit/Engine/tree/main/static/datasets/supervised/german_credit</a>.
 </p>

 <p>
-    UCI provides two version of the dataset and a file "german.doc" describing the "german.data" file only.
+    UCI provides two versions of the dataset: "german.data" and "german.data-numeric".
+They also provide a file "german.doc" describing the "german.data" file only.
 We ignored the "german.data-numeric" file because there was no documentation for it.
 We downloaded the file "german.data" from here: <a href="https://archive.ics.uci.edu/ml/machine-learning-databases/statlog/german/">https://archive.ics.uci.edu/ml/machine-learning-databases/statlog/german/</a>.
 We converted it to a CSV file by replacing the space characters with commas.
 Attribute 9 according to "german.doc" is the personal status/sex of each person.
 This is a categorical column with 5 possible values, 2 of which describe females and 3 of which describe males.
 We created a new column that has a value of "F" if female (A92 or A95) and "M" if male (any other value) and dropped the personal status column.
 We decided to ignore the marriage status of the person for the purpose of this tutorial.
 </p>

 <p>